 Communicating in a newly acquired language, she was often called upon to provide the only modern medicine available to the people she and her team were serving.
 Over time, she learned to recognize and respect the prominence of their cultural beliefs about health and illness.
 Encounters with life-threatening conditions such as severe malnutrition and ectopic pregnancy gave her an enlightening view of both the limitations and power of modern health care; immersed in villagers’ lives and those of her own team, she realized she was living in not just another country, but another time.

-A finalist for the 2022 Foreward INDIE award in the travel category, this story is a unique accounting of the joys and perils of one woman’s journey in the shadow of the Himalayas, Beyond the Next Village opens a window into a world where the spirits were as real as the trees, the birds, or the rain–and healing could be as much magic as medicine.
+A finalist for the 2022 Foreward INDIE award in the travel category, this story is a unique accounting of the joys and perils of one woman’s journey in the shadow of the Himalayas.
+Beyond the Next Village opens a window into a world where the spirits were as real as the trees, the birds, or the rain–and healing could be as much magic as medicine.

 Support the Book

 Buy it!
 Best choice to buy online: Bookshop (Mary Anne’s favorite online bookstore).
 You can also get it at Seattle bookstores: Elliot Bay Books or the University Bookstore.
 And of course, Amazon books, also available as an e-book.
 The audio book, read by the author, can be found at Audible, Amazon, Audiobooks, or Kobo.